-The webinar will discuss febrile neutropenia management, and review evidence supporting early discontinuation of antibiotics in patients with no identified source of infection.
-It will also highlight principals of antimicrobial resistance.
-As well as demonstrate an antimicrobial stewardship initiative that was implemented at the Arthur J.E.
+The webinar discussed febrile neutropenia management, and reviewed evidence supporting early discontinuation of antibiotics in patients with no identified source of infection.
+It also highlighted principals of antimicrobial resistance.
+As well as demonstrating an antimicrobial stewardship initiative that was implemented at the Arthur J.E.
 Child Comprehensive Cancer Centre, by applying this evidence.

 Febrile neutropenia is a medical emergency that cancer patients face.
 However, antibiotic resistance is a global threat.
 Managing antibiotics for these vulnerable patients is a delicate balancing act.
 We want to maximize clinical benefit while minimizing unintended consequences.
 Historically it was thought that antibiotics should be continued until neutrophil recovery to reduce mortality.
 New evidence suggests otherwise.